AdobeDocs/experience-manager-65.en/help/assets/assets-monitoring-best-practices.md

 ---

-# Assets Monitoring Best Practices{#assets-monitoring-best-practices}
+# Assets Monitoring Best Practices {#assets-monitoring-best-practices}

 From the Adobe Experience Manager (AEM) Assets standpoint, monitoring should include observing and reporting on the following processes and technologies: